-Because our curators and staff are telecommuting due to the COVID-19 emergency, we are not able to physically receive any materials at this time.
-Please contact us at email@example.com for additional information.
+Because our curators and staff are primarily telecommuting due to the COVID-19 emergency, please do not send any materials or collections to the Museum until a staff member directs you to do so.
 Together, we will continue building the collection of record on the Holocaust—making it accessible anywhere, anytime—to ensure we can teach this history with authenticity and relevance to every new generation.

 How to Donate